How to Make a Fresh and Vibrant Christmas Garland

 If you simply cannot face unpacking those same old gold, red and green Christmas decorations again this year, why not plan a departure from the traditional and lift your mood with a bold and beautiful colour scheme instead?
 Vibrant, fun and fabulously festive, a jewel-coloured scheme will take you from Christmas into the New Year party season.

-And what better way to get the look than with a dazzling Christmas garland?
+And what better way to get the look than with a dazzling and fresh Christmas garland?
 Whether positioned pride of place on your mantelpiece or used to decorate a bannister, it’s sure to be a cheery sight all throughout the Christmas period.
 Would rather leave it to the experts?
-Take a look at our Christmas décor collection.
+Take a look at our collection of Christmas flowers and Christmas wreaths.

 Before you begin measure the space you would like to display the finished design and cut the foam garland to size.

 Immerse the foam garland in water until completely soaked, then place on a protected work surface, ready to get started.